NEXRAD: Deployment

 Installation of an operational prototype was completed in the fall of 1990 in Norman, Oklahoma.
 The first installation of a WSR-88D for operational use in daily forecasting was in Sterling, Virginia on June 12, 1992.
 The last system deployed as part of the installation program was installed in North Webster, Indiana on August 30, 1997.
 In 2011, the new Langley Hill NEXRAD was added at Langley Hill, Washington to better cover the Pacific Coast of that area; other radars also filled gaps in coverage at Evansville, Indiana and Ft.
 Smith, Arkansas, following the initial installations.
 The site locations were strategically chosen to provide overlapping coverage between radars in case one failed during a severe weather event.
-Where possible, they were co-located with NWS Weather Forecast Offices (WFOs) to permit quicker access by maintenance technicians.
+Where possible, they were co-located with NWS Weather Forecast Offices (WFOs) to permit quick access by maintenance technicians.

 The NEXRAD radars incorporated a number of improvements over the radar systems that were previously in use.
 The new system provided Doppler velocity, improving tornado prediction ability by detecting rotation present within the storm at different scan angles.
 It provided improved resolution and sensitivity, enabling operators to see features such as cold fronts, thunderstorm gust fronts, and mesoscale to even storm scale features of thunderstorms that had never been visible on radar.
 The NEXRAD radars also provided volumetric scans of the atmosphere allowing operators to examine the vertical structure of storms and could act as wind profilers by providing detailed wind information for several kilometers above the radar site.
 The radars also had a much increased range allowing detection of weather events at much greater distances from the radar site.

-WSR-88D development, maintenance, and training are coordinated by the NEXRAD Radar Operations Center (ROC) located at the National Weather Center (NWC) in Norman, Oklahoma.
+WSR-88D development, maintenance, and training are coordinated by the NEXRAD Radar Operations Center (ROC) located on the grounds of the University of Oklahoma Westheimer Airport (KOUN) in Norman, Oklahoma.

-The University of Louisiana - Monroe operates a "WSR-88D clone" radar that is used by the NWS to fill the coverage gap in northeastern LA, southeastern AR, and western MS. However, the status of the radar being in the NEXRAD network is disputed.
+The University of Louisiana at Monroe in Monroe, Louisiana operates a "WSR-88D clone" radar that is used by local National Weather Service offices in Shreveport, Little Rock and Jackson to fill gaps in NEXRAD coverage in northeastern Louisiana, southeastern Arkansas and western Mississippi.
+However, the radar's status as being part of the NEXRAD network is disputed.